 I really wish Criterion would start making their own t-shirts based off of the movies they release.
 They have such good graphic design artists doing the artwork, it just makes sense to have them take some of those designs and turn them into tshirts.
 Cha-ching!
 Win-win for everybody.
 I would be the first to buy a “Sweet Movie” shirt

-Oldboy remake - Good idea or sacrilege about 4 years ago
+Oldboy remake - Good idea or sacrilege over 4 years ago

 I am very weary about this.
 I hope the “Munich”-version of Spielberg comes out to play, and not the Indiana Jones one for this type of material.
 It better be as raw as Saving Private Ryan.
 Otherwise, I’m probably going to hate it

-Criterion Coming Soon and Discussion about 4 years ago
+Criterion Coming Soon and Discussion over 4 years ago

 They need to hurry up and release “My Life to Live” now!
 Janus just issued a new print and they played it here for about a week in Nashville a month or so ago and I missed it!
 But when they do this it typically means a DVD release is soon to follow.
 I remember they did a new print of “Pierrot Le Fou” and played it here in Sept.
 ‘07 in theaters and released it on DVD in Feb. ’08 so I’m hoping they apply this model to “My Life to Live” and put it out in either July or August.
 One can only hope.
 I counted up recently and I think there’s around 10 movies that Godard did just in the 60s alone that have not been put out by Criterion!
 Hopefully they will catch up quick